 Ocean Waters

-Ocean waters are territorial marine waters of the Region as defined by California law to the extent that these waters are outside of enclosed bays, estuaries, and coastal lagoons.
+Ocean waters are territorial marine waters of the North Coast Region as defined by California law to the extent that these waters are outside of enclosed bays, estuaries, and coastal lagoons.

 Enclosed Bays

 Enclosed bays are indentations along the coast, which enclose an area of oceanic water within distinct headlands or harbor works.
 Enclosed bays include all bays where the narrowest difference between the headlands or outermost harbor works is less than seventy-five percent of the greatest dimension of the enclosed portion of the bay.
 These areas are generally more sheltered from wave action than the open coast and are relatively shallow (less than 30m in depth).